 In this example, a script font is used for the title, and a sans-serif font is used for the rest.
 If the fonts were reversed, the additional details on the bottom right corner would be frustrating if not impossible to read.

 Colour: A nicely coloured creative grabs attention, and sparks emotional reactions.

 Depending on the age and gender of your customers, they may prefer certain colours over others.
 Red is used to express a party atmosphere and to attract a younger audience in this example.

-If you're interested in learning more, check out the Psychology of Colour.
+If you’re interested in learning more, check out How to Choose Your Brand’s Colours.

 5) Optimise your file

 If your completed design is a bit bigger than you expected, here are some tips to help you reduce its size.